Article Type: Release Notes Audience: All Users Module: Platform Releases

 This new editor can be accessed on any script or transform input in the flow designer by clicking the "expand" icon in the upper right:

 In addition to new nodes and improvements to the flow designer, the 2023.1.0 release also includes a new dashboard for monitoring system health.
-This dashboard - found under System > Orchestration > Data Flow Metrics Dashboard - displays a number of useful system metrics: the number of flow executions over time, the success rate of running flows, the estimated runtime of running flows, and the average runtime of any nodes with metric collection enabled.
+This dashboard - the Data Flow Metrics Dashboard - displays a number of useful system metrics: the number of flow executions over time, the success rate of running flows, the estimated runtime of running flows, and the average runtime of any nodes with metric collection enabled.

 Together, these data points give an overall picture of system health: for example, if an external system goes offline and integration data flows start failing, the success rate for those flows will drop, signaling an issue.
 Similarly, if a data flow seems to be running slowly, metrics can help pinpoint the problem nodes.
 Currently, metric collection for nodes is opt-in, but there is work planned to make metrics opt-out instead, so metrics are collected by default for all nodes.